-6.8 Pushing the mobility device in freewheel mode
+6.8 Pushing Mobility Device in Freewheel Mode

-The motors of the mobility device are equipped with automatic brakes, preventing that the mobility device starts rolling out of control when the remote is switched off.
+The motors of the mobility device are fitted with automatic brakes, preventing that the mobility device starts rolling out of control when the joystick box is switched off.
 When pushing the mobility device manually whilst freewheeling, the magnetic brakes must be disengaged.